Opioid Stewardship Program - What Can I Do?

 Ask questions.

-Opioids are only one of the ways to manage chronic pain.
-Ask your health-care provider about different options for pain management such as non-opioid medications, physiotherapy, exercise, counselling, cognitive behavioural therapy, and more.
+Opioids are most effective in moderate to severe acute pain, and often don't work well in chronic pain.
+Ask your healthcare provider about different options for pain management such as non-opioid medications, physiotherapy, exercise, counselling, cognitive behavioural therapy, and more.

 Take your medications as prescribed.

 Don't use opioids more than what is prescribed for you.
-Don't take opioids with alcohol and some drugs such as benzodiazepines.
+Don't take opioids with alcohol and some medications such as benzodiazepines as that can increase your risk of experiencing a fatal or non-fatal overdose.
 Always seek advice from a health-care provider before starting opioids if you have stopped it for a while and start taking them again.

 (See "Helpful Links" below.)